KamitaniLab/GenericObjectDecoding/README.md

 Stimulus images used for higher visual area locazlier experiments in this study are available via <https://forms.gle/c6HGatLrt7JtTGQk7>.

 Some of the test images were taken from ILSVRC 2012 training images.
 See [data/stimulus_info_ImageNetTest.csv](https://github.com/KamitaniLab/GenericObjectDecoding/blob/master/data/stimulus_info_ImageNetTest.csv) for the list of images included in ILSVRC 2012 training images.

-## Demo program

-Demo programs for Matlab and Python are available in [code/matlab](code/matlab/) and [code/python](code/python), respectively.
-See README.md in each directory for the details.